meteor/galaxy-docs/source/billing.md

 Billing is based on Galaxy container usage, pro-rated to the second.
 Your pricing varies with the quantity and size of containers used to run your apps.

 All accounts begin with a 30 day free trial.
-After your 30 days, your account will be charged depending on your container size, with a minimum monthly charge of $7 USD (annual pricing, $9 if charged monthly) for the Tiny Container.
+After your 30 days, your account will be charged depending on your container size.
+Pay for only what you use.
+No minimum monthly charge.

 If you want to stop billing, stop your app and delete your account by reaching out to support@meteor.com; billing will stop from that point onwards.
 If account is left live with inactive or deleted apps, you will be charged the Tiny Container price until account is deleted entirely.